 Teaming up with them was a logical choice and they are willing to provide us coffee direct from Zimbabwe at a discounted rate.

-The coffee project is up and running for 2014!
-The team I am going over to Zimbabwe in February of 2015 with has joined forces with a fantastic organization called Nhaka Foundation.
+The coffee project is up and running and has joined forces with a fantastic organization called Nhaka Foundation.
 Nhaka is working to reach the orphans and vulnerable children in the rural areas of Zimbabwe Africa.

 The idea for this came to me, unsurprisingly, over a cup of coffee.
 I am a huge fan of coffee, especially good coffee.
 It is a required component for my morning and my co-workers know all too well how I function without it (it’s not pretty).
 I was drinking some coffee from Africa and thought, Zimbabwe is in Africa, Africa has great coffee, I should be drinking coffee from Zimbabwe.